git/git.github.io/rev_news/drafts/edition-82.md

   [git-history: a tool for analyzing scraped data collected using Git and SQLite](https://simonwillison.net/2021/Dec/7/git-history/) by Simon Willison on his weblog.
 * [Top 5 Best Git Extensions For VS Code (You must have)](https://dev.to/thenomadevel/top-5-best-git-extensions-for-vs-code-you-must-have-40b6) by Nomadev on DEV.to.
-You can find another such list in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/).
+You can find a similar list in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/).
 * [So you want Database Version Control?](https://www.dolthub.com/blog/2021-09-17-database-version-control/), [So you want a Git Database?](https://www.dolthub.com/blog/2021-11-26-so-you-want-git-database/), and